WestpacCXTeam/Starter-Pack/README.md

 Westpac Starter-Pack
 ====================

-> A grunt workflow to get you started with your GUI multi-brand project. :bowtie:
+> A grunt workflow to get you started with your GUI multi-brand project.

 This is a starter pack to help you work in a multi-brand, best-practice kinda way.
 It will: